caleb531/youversion-suggest-chrome/README.md

 Now, you will see the YouVersion Bible Suggest extension icon under the extensions menu, which you can access via the puzzle piece icon in the top-right of Chrome.

-## Disclaimer

-**This library is not compliant with the Terms of Service of YouVersion.
-Use at your own risk.**

-**This project is not affiliated with YouVersion, and all Bible content is copyright of the respective publishers.**